AdeptJ/adeptj-parent/README.md

-# parent
+The parent project for AdeptJ Core and Modules projects.

-The parent project for AdeptJ offerings
+Provides common dependencies to other AdeptJ project.